 41

-If for a given day all the neighboring stations have missing values synchronously with the target station, no estimation is being done and a ‘‘nan’’ value is kept in the series instead and the program pass to the next missing value in the target series.
+If for a given day, no neighboring stations have a measured value to fill a gap in the target station dataset, no calculation is done and a ‘‘NaN’’ value is kept in the series instead and the program pass to the next missing value in the target series.
+An estimated (filled) value cannot be used to fill gaps of other station datasets.???

 Multiple Linear Regression Model